View

 IPO

 An Initial Public Offering (IPO) represents a late-stage transition from private funding rounds to public market financing, offering company shares to the public and significantly increasing the potential investor pool (such as the public’s ability to buy shares in a company like Apple, Google, or Xero).
-An IPO not only provides liquidity for early investors but also marks a startup's maturity into a publicly traded company, opening avenues for further expansion and growth.
+An IPO provides liquidity for early investors and also marks a startup's maturity into a publicly traded company, opening avenues for further expansion and growth.

 Please note that this is a simplified overview of the key stages of funding.
 There can certainly be additional funding rounds or variations to the process depending on specific circumstances (such as going straight from Series B funding to an IPO) and industry practices (such as partnering with a Venture Studio).